-There are a lot of small business credit cards available to choose from, but Chase has done a good job making this card stand out.
-Between having a generous signup bonus and bonus category rewards, this quickly became one of the most sought after cards on the market.
+Review Summary: There are a lot of small business credit cards available to choose from, but Chase has done a good job making this one stand out.
+Between having a generous signup bonus and bonus category rewards, it’s become one of the most sought-after cards on the market.

-You will then earn 3 points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, cable and phone services, internet and on advertising made on select social media and search engine websites.
+You will then earn 3x points on your first $150,000 spent in combined purchases on travel, shipping purchases, cable and phone services, internet and on advertising made on select social media and search engine websites.

 All other purchases made with the card that don’t fall within one of the bonus categories will earn 1 point per $1 spent.

 So what are all these Chase Ultimate Reward points worth?
 It depends on how you want to redeem them.
 The baseline value is one cent per point.
-However, you have the choice to use them to book travel through the Chase Ultimate Rewards portal.
+However, you have the choice to use them to book travel through the Chase Ultimate Rewards portal, which is now powered by Expedia.
 This will give you a 25% bonus, making each point worth 1.25 cents.

 Another option is to transfer your points to one of the many transfer partners.
 These include the following: